Tramps Like Us: Manga

 Tokyopop licensed the series for English-language release in North America and gave the series its English name of Tramps Like Us.
 It released the first volume in August 2004 and the final volume in February 2008.
 As of August 31, 2009, the English editions are out of print.
+Kodansha USA re-released the entire series for English-language digital publication in June 2019, under the name You're My Pet.
 The series was published as Tramps Like Us - Kimi Wa Pet by Tokyopop Germany between November 2004 and February 2007.
 It was published as Kimi Wa Pet - Au pied, chéri! in French by Kurokawa between September 2005 and November 2007.
 It was published in Italian by Star Comics between July 2004 and September 2006 as Sei Il Mio Cucciolo!.

 2003 live-action drama

 A live-action Japanese drama series of ten episodes aired on TBS between April and June 2003.
 The opening and closing theme was "Darling" by V6.
 Sumire was played by Koyuki and Momo was played by Jun Matsumoto.